wth-mvp-s/LT/az204/2°_25-50_newOrderSeptembre.md

 [//] 35 todo: select

+[//] 10.09.2022 encours

-#### 0036, Q4. [//]4QuestionPareil::You develop a software as a service (SaaS) offering to manage photographs.
+#### 0036, Q4. [?]4QuestionPareil::You develop a software as a service (SaaS) offering to manage photographs.
 Users upload photos to a web service which then stores the photos in Azure
 `Storage Blob storage.
 The storage account type is General-purpose V2.
 `When photos are uploaded, they must be processed to produce and save a mobile-friendly version of the image.
 The process to produce a mobile-friendly version of the image must start in less than one minute.
 `You need to design the process that starts the photo processing.